caseymanos/Clipforge/docs/quickstart.md

 # ClipForge Quickstart Tutorial

+Note: ClipForge currently supports macOS on Apple Silicon (M1/M2/M3) only.
+Windows and Linux are not supported.

 **Get started with ClipForge in 5 minutes**

 This tutorial walks you through creating your first video project, from importing clips to exporting the final video.